githubuniverseworkshops/workflow-script-injection/README.md

 - Use actions to block PRs
 - Use deployment protection rules to block jobs

-In the next exercise we will explore how to expand the coverage by using third party queries to detect `unpinned` actions.
+In the next exercise we will explore how to expand the coverage by using third party queries to detect `unpinned` actions in Workflows.

 [Exercise 4](./exercises/exercise-4.md)